ladetunji/jstdg/README.md

-Taking first steps into structured js study
+Taking first steps into structured js study based on the book "JavaScript: the definitive guide"